arielmission-space/PAOS/docs/source/user/pipeline/index.rst

 Example
 ~~~~~~~~~~~~~

-Code example to the method :func:`~paos.paos_pipeline.pipeline` to run a simulation for two wavelengths,
+Code example to the method :func:`~paos.core.pipeline.pipeline` to run a simulation for two wavelengths,
 :math:`w_1 = 3.9` and :math:`w_1 = 7.8` micron, using the configuration file for AIRS-CH1.

 Using the option 'wl_grid' instead of 'wavelengths', the user can define the minimum wavelength, the maximum wavelength